AnnaEven/Web-Scraping-and-API/Book_Recommendation_API/README.md

 **Book Recommendation App**
 Overview
-This project is a simple book recommendation app built using Python in a Jupyter Notebook.
-It fetches book details and provides recommendations based on either the author or the genre of a queried book.
-The app utilizes the Open Library API for all data retrieval.
+This project is a simple book recommendation app built using Python in a Jupyter Notebook.<br> It fetches book details and provides recommendations based on either the author or the genre of a queried book.<br> The app utilizes the Open Library API for all data retrieval.

 **Features**
--Book Search: Allows users to search for books by title or author. \n
+-Book Search: Allows users to search for books by title or author. <br>
--Recommendations: \n
+-Recommendations: <br>
---By Author: Recommends other books written by the same author. \n --By Genre: Suggests books in the same genre or category. \n --Fallback Mechanism: If no similar books by the same author or in the same genre are found, the app recommends a trending book from the Open Library. \n
+--By Author: Recommends other books written by the same author.<br>
+--By Genre: Suggests books in the same genre or category. <br>
+--Fallback Mechanism: If no similar books by the same author or in the same genre are found, the app recommends a trending book from the Open Library. <br>
 --Book Details: Displays the title, author, and cover image (if available) for both the queried book and the recommended books.

 **How It Works**